Tsmith5151/spark-delayed-flights/README.md

 ## Delayed-Flights

 #### Overview
 - This workbook will explore the "[`Flights Dataset`](http://stat-computing.org/dataexpo/2009/the-data.html)" and predict delayed flights at airports located in the United States bases on previous flight records.
 The dataset consists of flight information such as arrival and departure times.
 Additionally, the .dat file for plotting the geographical location of airports in the U.S. can be found [`here`](https://github.com/jpatokal/openflights/blob/master/data/airports.dat).
 Python 2.7.11  and the Jupyter Ipython Notebook and is utilized to explore, analyze, and visualize the results.
 This dataset examines flights in 2008 which is roughly 7 million flights!
 We will run Apache Spark (locally) for general data processing.
+The .csv files containing the flight data and the airport attributes are imported as separate tables in a PostgresSQL database for querying.

 <p align = "center">
 <img src = "https://upload.wikimedia.org/wikipedia/commons/e/ea/Spark-logo-192x100px.png">